 In addition to Form 5500 changes, the IRS issued final regulations for the electronic filing of specific tax and information return types.
 The regulations affect all organizations required to file with the IRS, including filers of employment tax returns and information returns, as well as Form 1099 series, Form W-2, and Affordable Care Act (ACA) Forms 1094 and 1095.
 The new IRS regulations state:

-- The decrease of the 250-return threshold in prior regulations to require that any organization that files 10 or more returns or statements in a calendar year be filed electronically.
+- The decrease of the 250-return threshold in prior regulations requires any organization that files 10 or more returns or statements in a calendar year to be filed electronically.

 - Requires e-filing of certain returns and other documents not previously required to be e-filed.